duke24k/self-driving-car-nd/p3/README.md

 ###Data Downsampling

 I used udacity data to train my model.
 35 degree shift is used for left and right images.
 The data is highly toward 0, 35, -35, steering angles.
+I did downsampling work as below. downsampling result is slightly different and I tried to make similar mean value of original data.

+1. udacity data
+- total data points 24108
-Therefore I downsampled the data using
+- mean value of the data 0.00406964406483

-1. downsampling
+2. downsampling
 - 23 bins
 - target value : 0.5
 - 1/ (each bin value / target)

-2. additional downsampling : centered bin reszie with scale factor
+3. additional downsampling : centered bin reszie with scale factor
--  left_cut = 2.5, right_cut = 2.5, center_cut= 0.7 (scale factor)
+-  left_cut, right_cut, center_cut(scale factor)

 ![alt text][image13]
 ![alt text][image14]

+The code for this step is contained from the 7th to 13th  code cell of the IPython notebook, p3_final.ipynb)

 reference:
 https://github.com/jeremy-shannon/CarND-Behavioral-Cloning-Project